JustQJ/CS307_OperatingSystem/README.md

 the first is to learn the process and thread

-the second is to add a shchedule algorithm to the andorid core.
+the second is to add a schedule algorithm to the andorid core.